timnarr/kirby-imagex/README.md

 - 🌠 Dynamic generation of image srcsets for art-directed or media-condition-based images.
 - 📐 Helps you easily change the aspect ratio without the need to define new srcset presets.
 - 😴 Supports native lazy loading and is customizable for JavaScript lazy loading libraries.
-- 🚀 Improve the performance of your critical LCP (Largest Contentful Paint) images, utilizing `Priority Hints`.
+- 🚀 Improve the performance of your critical LCP (Largest Contentful Paint) images, utilizing `Priority Hints` and `Preload Resource Hints`.
 - ⚡️ Supports multiple modern image formats, like `avif` and `webp`.
 - 🧩 Can easily be integrated into existing blocks/projects.
 - 🪄 Uses only Kirby's core capabilities for image editing.